 - 1. Whenever a student is found to be infested with head lice, s/he may remain in school until the end of the school day but shall be restricted from activities involving close head to head contact or sharing personal items with other children. - 2.
-The student may not be readmitted to school until the parent completes Form 8450 F3 and, upon examination by the school, no live lice are found.
-If a student has no live lice, but has nits closer than one quarter inch from the scalp, s/he shall be rechecked for lice and nits on each school day until no live lice and no nits within one quarter inch of the scalp are found. - 3.
-The necessary at home treatment for lice is contained in Form 8450A Fl.
-Form 8450A Fl and the cover letter (form 8450A F2) shall be provided to the parents/legal guardians of the student. - 4.
+The student will be readmitted to school after treatment so long as the parent consents to a head examination and the examining District official does not find live lice on the student.
+If the District official finds nits within 1⁄4 inch of the student's scalp, the student may return to class, but the District must inform the student's parent about the need to remove the nits. - 3.
 In situations involving continued active infestation appropriate treatment, persistent infestation after six consecutive weeks, or three separate cases within one school year, a multidisciplinary group consisting of parents, teachers, administrators, social workers, school nurse and/or other appropriate persons will convene to determine the best approach.

-- Specific diseases include: diphtheria, scarlet fever, strep infections, whooping cough, mumps, measles, rubella, and other conditions indicated by the Local and State Health Departments.
+Specific diseases include: diphtheria, scarlet fever, strep infections, whooping cough, mumps, measles, rubella, and other conditions indicated by the Local and State Health Departments.
 Any removal will only be for the contagious period as specified in the school's administrative guidelines.